Types of Liabilities

 C. Accrued Expenses

-• Expenses incurred but not yet paid.
+• Expenses incurred but not yet paid, such as wages, rent, or utilities.

 D. Taxes Payable

-• Example: A business owes $20,000 in corporate tax.
+• Example: A company records $20,000 in unpaid corporate income tax.

 E. Dividends Payable

-• Recorded as a liability until distributed.
+• Remain as a liability until the payment date.

 3. Non-Current Liabilities (Long-Term Obligations)